Understand Benchmark Testing

 Once done, you can use the results to make specific recommendations to achieve your desired software quality results.

-Importance of Benchmark Testing in Performance Optimization
+Disadvantages of Benchmark Testing

 Benchmark testing is important in performance optimization as it contributes to measuring and comparing different systems’ performance.
 This information is critical in making informed decisions about optimizing system performance, as it provides a baseline for evaluating the impact of changes to the system.